Louwrensth/Fundamental-Constants/README.md

 # Fundamental Constants

-... of physical quantities with the values according to the latest CODATA recommendation as well as previous recommendations.
+Fundamental Constants of Physical Quantities with values according to the latest CODATA recommendation as well as previous recommendations, are hereby provided as minimal, zero-dependent, header-only source files for use in any C, C++, or Fortran program.

-Provided as a minimal, zero-dependencies, header-only implementation for use in any C, C++, or Fortran program.
+Sources are originally generated using SciPy and the results are hardcoded via a commit.
+This ensures consistency, provenance, and ease of installation with dormant dependency on SciPy, until CODATA publishes a new set of recommended values every four years.

-Sources are generated through Scipy.
+Although hosted as part of IMAS on git.iter.org, this package is expressly not tied to IMAS and can be freely used anywhere without modification.

 Homepage: https://imas.iter.org/
 Contact: imas-support@iter.org
 Repository: https://git.iter.org/projects/IMAS/repos/fundamental-constants

 # Examples

-See the examples directory
+Please see the `examples` directory to find source files of the examples below.

 ## C / C++

-There are two header values available, one for C/C++ and one for C++ only.
+There are two header files available, one for C/C++ and one for C++ only.

 They don't differ very much.
 The only difference is the C header does not use namespaces and the globally defined constants are all prefixed with `codata_` for clarity and to prevent clashes.